Select a product below:

 *Loans in excess of 80% may require Private Mortgage Insurance (PMI) which is paid at the borrower’s expense.
 The Bank requires additional collateral protection for all loans in excess of 80% LTV either in the form of Private Mortgage Insurance (PMI) or higher interest rates.
 Please contact us for additional information.

 Are you planning to build a new home?
-If so, Fifth District can provide financing through a one-closing construction loan which will save you time and money.
-This type of loan features low closing costs which are paid only once and an interest rate which is locked-in at application for both the construction and permanent portion of the loan.
+Fifth District can provide financing through a one-closing construction loan which will save you time and money.
+This type of loan features low closing costs that are paid only once and a locked-in interest rate, at application, for both the construction and permanent portion of the loan.
 Follow these easy steps to build the home of your dreams.

 Finalize home site selection, house plan design, and contract negotiations with your builder.
-We will need a copy of your building contract signed by a Louisiana licensed residential contractor and 2 sets of plans (including foundation plan) and specifications at the time of loan application.
+We will need a copy of your building contract signed by a Louisiana licensed residential contractor and 2 sets of plans and specifications at the time of loan application.

 As always, Fifth District allows you the freedom to apply additional funds to the principal of your loan.
 By applying additional funds during the construction period, your loan will convert at a lower principal balance and payments can be re-amortized at conversion, thereby lowering your monthly payment.
 Additional principal payments made after conversion will also lower your balance which can be re-amortized for your convenience.